Word processor: Personal wāpuro boom

 At a business show in 1985, Casio caused a sensation by unveiling the Casio Word HW-100 at the price of 59,800 yen.
 In response, Canon followed with the PW-10E at 49,800 yen.
 This rapid price decline drew media comparisons to the earlier "calculator wars".
 Companies such as Sony and Seiko Epson also entered the market, triggering a personal word processor boom.

 By the late 1980s, dedicated word processors had been miniaturized to a portable size.
 As personal word processors, they began to be introduced to small and medium-sized enterprises and individual users.

-During this period, personal word processors for individual consumers were dedicated machines equipped with a keyboard-integrated printer and a small LCD display panel showing only a few lines.
+During this period, personal word processors for individual consumers were dedicated machines equipped with a keyboard-integrated printer and a small LCD panel showing only a few lines.
 Their functions were limited to text creation, proofreading, editing, and printing.
 As machine performance improved, however, the number of display lines on the LCD panel increased, making it easier to grasp the overall layout of a document.
 Advances in printing technology also meant that fonts were no longer restricted to Minchō; Gothic, brush-style, and other fonts became available, enabling high-resolution printing comparable to phototypesetting.
 Furthermore, many models began incorporating additional functions such as graphic drawing, pictograms, postcard printing (both front and back), card-type databases, address books, spreadsheets, and even personal computer communications.
 In terms of text processing, they became as advanced as—or even more advanced than—personal computers of the time.

 Although personal computers were beginning to spread at the time, dedicated word processors retained certain advantages over personal computers (running word-processing software) in Japan, and for a while they remained commercially viable.